Take your rest days seriously because this is when your muscles repair themselves

 One fine Thursday afternoon, I remember I was about to clock in my fourth workout session in five days.
 Feeling pumped and strong, I started my exercise for the day with 15 jumping jacks.
 At first, it was manageable but when I moved on to another set, I noticed my muscles began to feel weak.
 I thought it was just laziness kicking in but I realized I couldn’t even perform the simplest moves.
 And that’s when I realized that there is such a thing as muscle fatigue.

 So what causes muscle fatigue during workout?
-There are three causes: lifestyle factors, physical health conditions and mental health challenges.
-For example, lifestyle factors such as lack of sleep, emotional stress, consuming too much caffeine and more can contribute to your workout performance.
+There are three: lifestyle factors, physical health conditions and mental health challenges.
+For example, lifestyle factors such as lack of sleep, emotional stress and consuming too much caffeine can contribute to your workout performance.
 One of the best ways to cure muscle fatigue is basically to get enough rest.
 In order to avoid muscle fatigue, here’s what you should remember:

 Give your body time to recover